Chenmingyu416/react-task-tracker/README.md

+# React-task-tracker
 This is task tracker app usring ReactJS and json server.
+We can also doing the request such as POST, PUT, GET, DELETE request, and the changes will be automatically saved in db.json.
+It just like as you were working on a real backend.

 In this app you can
 1. Add the task